SSWConsulting/SSW.Rules.Content/rules/know-the-basic-video-terminologies/rule.md

 ### 10. PIP (Picture-In-Picture)

-PIP is when one video source is placed over the primary footage, and is generally small and to one lower corner of the screen, displaying both videos simultaneously.
+PIP is when one video source is placed over the primary footage and is generally small and to one lower corner of the screen, displaying both videos simultaneously.

-For example, the screen share in this presentation uses a PIP effect of the presenter's video over the demostration recording.
+For example, the screen share in this presentation uses a PIP effect of the presenter's video over the demonstration recording.

 ![](PIP-Example.png)